Industry-Wide Business Valuation FAQ & Glossary

 Multiple — the inverse of the capitalization rate.

-Net Cash Flows — when the term is used, it should be supplemented by a qualifier.
+Net Cash Flows — when the term is used, and should be supplemented by a qualifier.
 See Equity Net Cash Flows and Invested Capital Net Cash Flows.

-Net Present Value — the value, as of a specified date, of future cash inflows less all cash outflows (including the cost of investment) calculated using an appropriate discount rate.
+Net Present Value — the value, as of a specified date, and of future cash inflows less all cash outflows (including the cost of investment).
+Calculated using an appropriate discount rate.

 Non-Operating Assets — assets not necessary to ongoing operations of the business enterprise. {NOTE: in Canada, the term used is “Redundant Assets”.}